-Born into inner city poverty against a backdrop of racist and misogynistic 1960s Britain, Sue finally ‘made it’ becoming a self-made multi-millionaire at 59 years old.
+Born into inner city poverty against a backdrop of racist and misogynistic 1960s Britain, Susie finally ‘made it’ becoming a self-made multi-millionaire at 59 years old.
 Admittedly slower than some entrepreneurs, but she got there in the end.

 Accountants laughed at them, banks wouldn't give them an overdraft (never mind a loan), and rivals tried to put them out of business.
 Five years later it was sold to EY, that big multi-billion pound turnover company who just loved the staff and the brand.

-By the end of 2019 Sue's team had secured £60 million in cash or tax benefit for over 1,000 small businesses, creating at least 150 new jobs in the process.
+By the end of 2019 Susie's team had secured £60 million in cash or tax benefit for over 1,000 small businesses, creating at least 150 new jobs in the process.
 They did it in just 5 years.
 Read the remarkable story of their success.

 How a team which included a British Army sniper fresh from Afghanistan, a zookeeper, an office cleaner, a dental receptionist, a failed call centre worker and a window specialist officially became the UK's Best Independent Tax Consultancy Firm.